masinde70/AI-for-HealthCare/README.md

 ## Contrast resolution
 Contrast resolution refers to the ability of any imaging modality to distinguish between differences in image intensity, and makes the most sense to optimize in this given scenario.

+#### Contrast resolution:
+the ability of an imaging modality to distinguish between differences in image intensity